aplteam/Cider/mkdocs/docs/api.md

 # API Reference

-The API functions are similar to the [user-commands](user-commands.md), but are not identical.
+The API functions are similar to the [user-commands](user-commands.md), but not identical.
-Some  do not have equivalent user commands.
+Not all have equivalent user commands.

 Unlike user commands, API function names are case-sensitive.